ssampatucsd/DSC232-Group_Project_Yelp/README.md

 Review DataFrame: Explore text statistics
 - Observation count: Identify the total number of reviews.
-- Column examination: Extract the column names and their respective types.
+- Schema and column examination: Extract the column names and their respective types.
 - Missing data analysis: Detect missing values in the dataset.
 Missing data should not just be ignored.
 Often, there are underlying reasons for why this is occuring, so this section focuses on exploring those potential reasons.
+- Duplicate values: Identify observations with duplicate values.
+- Summary statistics: Extract summary statistics for numerical features.
 - Distribution of categorical variables: Explore the distribution of `stars`, `cool`, `funny`, `useful`.

 Business DataFrame: Explore business demographics
 - Observation count: Identify the total number of businesses.
-- Column examination: Extract the column names and their respective types.
+- Schema and column examination: Extract the column names and their respective types.
 - Missing data analysis: Detect missing values in the dataset.
 - Value counts for categorical data: Explore value counts for variables `state`, `city`, `stars`, `category` to better understand the demographics in our data.

 User DataFrame: Explore user demographics
 - Observation count: Identify the total number of users.
-- Column examination: Extract the column names and their respective types.
+- Schema and column examination: Extract the column names and their respective types.
 - Missing data analysis: Detect missing values in the dataset.
 Specifically, how many users had no reviews.
 - Summary statistics: Extract summary statistics regarding the review count.
 - Correlations: Explore correlation between `star` and attributes `cool`, `funny`, `useful`.
+- Distribution of number of reviews: Extract the number of reviews by user.

 ### 3.2 Data Preprocessing
 1. Selecting features: Select only relevant features for our model.
 Since we are trying to predict `stars` based on `text`, we only select these features.